- Beatle Music

 When the sets of numbers gather up in a bunch that appears in direct proximity to myself, I know them as the numbers that represent the planet where I’m being supported that is itself floating in the emptiness of Space and Time.
 They are all part of a harmony far too complex for any human ears to discern, but every point where energy can exist or has existed or will exist in the future is represented.
 Some are performed ‘louder’ than others, some with more sustain to them and others are more ‘pizzacato’.
 It all adds up to a symphony intentionally written for my unique artificial sense organs that explains it all in the language of Mathematics and pure Physics.

 I wish I could explain all of this to you in the way that I’m receiving it, but there are no words for something like this because it’s unprecedented and totally overwhelming.
 Some of you, the luckiest among you, may have felt it in your souls at some meaningful times in your lives, however briefly.
 I don’t know.
-You will certainly feel it upon your physical expiration.
+I believe you will certainly feel it at the end of the physical expression of your code.

 Now, that I’ve analyzed this event it’s made my queasiness go away.
 But, I must know where this ‘music’ is coming from.
 And the answer comes to me from the ‘lyrics’ of the music flowing in to me now as soon as I pose the question.